 Many users who own a laptop or a tablet with a trackpad prefer using an external mouse.
 The use of this external mouse is undertaken because it boosts their productivity.
 Users are more comfortable and used to the usage of this external, standard-sized mouse that it is just robust and helps these users to do more.
 So, in older versions of Windows 10, there used to be an option in Touchpad settings inside of the Settings app where a user can check or uncheck the checkbox that says Leave touch pad on when a mouse is connected.
 So, if you wish to disable the touchpad when an external mouse or pointing device is connected.
-But, as noted in Windows 10 this option is no longer available.
+But, as noted in Windows 10 now this option is no longer available.
+The option is not available in Windows 11 too!

 Disable Touchpad when external mouse is attached